MustafaSalhaa/eBookCrafter-SSRF-Research/README.md

 ## Notes

-I discovered this vulnerability independently through manual code review and black-box testing.
+I discovered this vulnerability independently through manual code review and WhiteBox testing.
 The duplicate submission confirms the issue is real and was a valid find, just not the first report.
 The full PoC, OOB confirmation, and internal SSRF validation were completed before the duplicate was known.

 ---